danielflanigan/layouteditor-wrapper/README.md

 - ``wrapper.py``, the core of the package, which contains stateless wrapper classes for the LayoutScript objects;
 - ``segment.py``, which contains classes and functions useful for drawing transmission lines, especially co-planar waveguide components;
-- ``components.py``, which contains a few example functions that create useful components;
+- ``examples.py``, which contains a few example functions that create simple components;
 - ``__main__.py``, a script for interactive use that creates ``Layout`` and ``Drawing`` objects.

 Create a new design::